AzimMuradov/stardew-valley-designer/docs/user/ROADMAP.md

 ### 0.7.0

 - Toggle preview
-- Save plan as an image
+- Save design as an image

 ### 0.8.0